Maurice Switzer – President

 Our board always welcomes your ideas about how to improve our programs and services, and we thank you for your support.

-Lorraine Whiteduck Liberty – Treasurer
+Lorraine Whiteduck Liberty – Secretary

 Having come from the waters of very strong and committed women, I have been able to carry the knowledge and beliefs of the Anishabe Teachings.
 Through the gift of strength, courage,